LogicStamp/logicstamp-context/LLM_CONTEXT.md

 ## What `context.json` Contains
 - Output is an array of LogicStamp bundles.
 Each bundle represents one entry point (component/module) plus its immediate dependency graph.
+- **Design note**: LogicStamp Context uses per-root bundles (one bundle per entry point) rather than per-component files.
+This means each bundle contains the root component plus its complete dependency graph—all related components and their relationships in one self-contained unit.
+This design is optimized for AI consumption: when you need help with a specific page or feature, share that root bundle and the AI has complete context.
 - Top-level fields: `position`, `type`, `schemaVersion`, `entryId`, `depth`, `createdAt`, `bundleHash`, `graph`, `meta`.
 - `graph.nodes` holds UIF contracts describing functions, props, events, imports, and semantic/file hashes.
 Optional `codeHeader` stores contract headers or code snippets when requested.
 - `graph.edges` lists dependency relationships between nodes (empty when analysis depth is 1).